mfjamao/Unified-Solar-Cell-Simulation/README.md

 # Version history
 2.2     04/01/2024
-    Enhancement: Process simulations are supported like diffusion, implantation 2.1     04/03/2023
+    Enhancement: Process simulations are integrated into UniSolar.
+Processes like diffusion, implantation are supported.
+2.1     04/03/2023
     Enhancement: The majority of planned features are finally implemented.
         Optical simulation: OBAM, TMM, Raytracing